Upananda College: Community structure

-Though the people lead a rural life, the effect of urbanization also can be seen most of the people in the area are farmers.
+Though the people lead a rural life, the effect of urbanisation also can be seen most of the people in the area are farmers.
 About 97% of the people are Buddhists while 3% Tamils.
 There are about 98% of the people are Buddhists.
 As a result of situating between two temples the Kalugla Mawatha Mahavihara and the Keththaramay, almost all the students in the school are Buddhist.
-Then the activities under Buddhist social & cultural are also can be seen very frequently.
-A way of traditional family society is also not extinct in this area.

 National Administrative Factor

-It is belong to the Galle District in Southern Province.
+It belongs to the Galle District in Southern Province.
 According to traditional administration deviation it belongs to Paththu and Galukoralya.
 Now it belongs to Akmeeman electorate and it governs by the Divisional Secretariat of Akmeemana, and Akmeeman Pradsheeya Sabha further it belong to Manavila Grama Seva Division.